pinecone-io/terraform-provider-pinecone/README.md

 ![GitHub release (latest by
 date)](https://img.shields.io/github/v/release/pinecone-io/terraform-provider-pinecone)

-The Terraform Provider for Pinecone allows Terraform to manage Pinecone resources.
+The Terraform Provider for Pinecone allows Terraform to manage Pinecone resources including indexes, collections, API keys, and projects.

 Note: We take Terraform's security and our users' trust very seriously.
 If you believe you have found a security issue in the Terraform Provider for Pinecone,